Advertisement

 01 The Sleep-Exercise Connection

-The relationship between exercise and sleep is robust and well-documented.
+This isn't just my experience talking—there's a lot of research backing it up.
 A meta-analysis of 66 studies found that exercise significantly improves sleep quality in adults, with effects comparable to or better than sleep medications[1].
+That's a big claim, and it won't be true for everyone, but the overall pattern is pretty clear.

 65% Of regular exercisers report good sleep quality